-System-calls are used to access hardware features in a backward- and forward-compatible way.
-The system-call interface for Neki32 comprises 18 different calls.
+System-calls are used to access hardware features in a backward- and forwardcompatible way.
+A total of 16 different system-calls are available to Neki32 games.

 To run a system call, first place its inputs in CPU registers.
 The call number is passed in register r0.
 Parameters, if any, are passed in registers r1 to r5.
 Then, use the udf 0x92 instruction.
 The kernel will perform the requested operation.
 The return value is stored in r0 after the call finishes.